Adoption leave and pay

 Definition of an adopter

 - Have been matched with a child to be placed with them by a UK adoption agency.
 (This may, exceptionally, include cases where an adoption agency places a child with approved foster parents who are also approved prospective adopters.
-The agency will supply the foster parents with correspondence which can be shown to the employer explaining that they have met the relevant criteria for being matched with the child for the purposes of adoption leave and pay and other entitlements open to adopters.
+The adoption agency will supply the foster parents with correspondence which can be shown to the employer explaining that they have met the relevant criteria for being matched with the child for the purposes of adoption leave and pay and other entitlements open to adopters.
 The usual notification and service criteria will apply).

-- Have notified the agency that they agree that the child should be placed with them and agree with the date of placement.
+- Have notified the adoption agency that they agree that the child should be placed with them and agree with the date of placement.

 It does not matter how long the employee has worked for you.